roytang/blog/content/replies/2011/12/c3bkbt9/index.md

 - gaming
 ---

-I'd appreciate either one; if you give me the orange box, I'll be giving it to a friend who hasn't played half-life 2 yet.\n\nMy steam id is the same as my reddit id.\n\nCheers, happy holidays and good karma :D\n
+I'd appreciate either one; if you give me the orange box, I'll be giving it to a friend who hasn't played half-life 2 yet.

+My steam id is the same as my reddit id.

+Cheers, happy holidays and good karma :D\n